-35 languages spoken

-Tagalog/Filipino is the most prevalent (20), followed by a significant change in recent years with Eastern European languages increasing Polish (14), Lithuanian (6).
+Other than English, there are 36 languages spoken by children at Chesswood, consistent with previous years - Tagalog/Filipino is the most prevalent (26), followed by a significant change in recent years with Eastern European languages increasing Polish (16), Romanian (8) Lithuanian (5).
+Other languages - Bengali (9).
+All other languages = 4 or less